Americas

 The Americas, sometimes collectively called America, are a landmass comprising the totality of North America and South America.
-When viewed as a single continent, the Americas are the 2nd largest continent by area after Asia and the 3rd largest continent by population.
-The Americas make up most of the land in Earth's Western Hemisphere and constitute the New World.
+When viewed as a single continent, the Americas are the second largest continent by area after Asia and the third largest continent by population.
+The Americas make up most of the land in Earth's Western Hemisphere and constitute the "New World", in contrast to the "Old World" of Afro-Eurasia.

 Along with their associated islands, the Americas cover 8% of Earth's total surface area and 28.4% of its land area.
 The topography is dominated by the American Cordillera, a long chain of mountains that runs the length of the west coast.
 The flatter eastern side of the Americas is dominated by large river basins, such as the Amazon, St. Lawrence River–Great Lakes, Mississippi, and La Plata basins.
 Since the Americas extend 14000 km from north to south, the climate and ecology vary widely, from the arctic tundra of Northern Canada, Greenland, and Alaska, to the tropical rainforests in Central America and South America.

 Humans first settled the Americas from Asia between 20,000 and 16,000 years ago.
 A second migration of Na-Dene speakers followed later from Asia.
 The subsequent migration of the Inuit into the neoarctic c.
 3500 BCE completed what is generally regarded as the settlement by the Indigenous peoples of the Americas.
-The first known European settlement in the Americas was by the Norse explorer Leif Erikson.
-However, the colonization never became permanent and was later abandoned.
+The Norse colonization of North America saw several settlements established in Greenland, and perhaps on the mainland, however, these were later abandoned.
 The Spanish voyages of Christopher Columbus from 1492 to 1504 resulted in permanent contact with European (and subsequently, other Old World) powers, which eventually led to the Columbian exchange and inaugurated a period of exploration, conquest, and colonization whose effects and consequences persist to the present.